-Applicants are requested to note that in terms of the SEBI Circular No. CIR. /IMD/DF-1/20/2012 dated July 27, 2013 ("Debt Application Circular"), SEBI has mandated issuers to provide, through a recognized stock exchange which offers such a facility, an online interface enabling direct application by investors to a public issue of debt securities with an online payment facility ("Direct Online Application Mechanism").
+Applicants are requested to note that in terms of the SEBI Circular No. CIR./IMD/DF-1/20/2012 dated July 27, 2013 ("Debt Application Circular"), SEBI has mandated issuers to provide, through a recognized stock exchange which offers such a facility, an online interface enabling direct application by investors to a public issue of debt securities with an online payment facility ("Direct Online Application Mechanism").
 In this regard, SEBI has, through the Debt Application Circular, directed recognized stock exchanges in India to put in necessary systems and infrastructure for the implementation of the Debt Application Circular and the Direct Online Application Mechanism.
-Eligible investors desirous of applying in the Issue through the Direct Online Application Mechanism shall be able to apply through the Direct Online Application Mechanism, as and when provided for by the Stock Exchanges.
+Eligible investors desirous of applying in the Issue through the Direct Online Application Mechanism, as and when provided for by the Stock Exchanges.